rangeengine/Range-Engine-Docs/source/manual/about/introduction.rst

 Contribute
 ==========

-The UPBGE Manual is a community driven effort to which anyone can contribute.
+The RanGE Manual is a community driven effort to which anyone can contribute.
 Either if you found a typo or if you want to improve the general quality of the documentation, there are several options for helping out.
 You can:

 #.
 Fix problems, improve the documentation and write new sections.
-Make a Pull Request with the proposed changes in `UPBGE Docs project <https://github.com/UPBGE/UPBGE-Docs>`__.
+Make a Pull Request with the proposed changes in `RanGE Docs project <https://github.com/rangeengine/Range-Engine-Docs>`__.
-#. `Report problems <https://github.com/UPBGE/UPBGE-Docs/issues>`__ in the documentation.
-#.
-Get involved in discussions through the `IRC channel <https://webchat.freenode.net/>`__ at "upbgecoders" channel.